Rats Invade Orange County Elementary School Frightening Students, Teachers

-VILLA PARK (CBSLA.com) — Rats have invaded an Orange County elementary school leaving some students and teachers covered with itchy red bites.
+VILLA PARK (CBSLA.com) — Rats have invaded Villa Park Elementary School leaving some students and teachers covered with itchy red bites.

 In April, Mika Slagoe said she and her parents found itchy red bumps on her back.